reinderien/blockhood/makingof.md

 One major drawback of this approach is that it doesn't support ILP (Integer Linear Programming), which means that we get solutions back that have fractional block counts.

+There are many different ways to optimize this problem:

+- Minimize block count while still meeting challenge criteria
+- For fixed block count occupying whole area, "flat" (one story) for ease of construction, minimize win time by maximizing fresh air production rate
+- Maximize fresh air production rate without a fixed block count, and then scale down to a fixed block count (current approach)

 ### Variables

 This solver is essentially regulated by two equations, `Minimize c⋅x` and `A⋅x ≤ b`, where

 - `nr` and `nb` are the resource type count and block type count, respectively
 - `x` is an `nb`×1 column of block counts, the independent variable scipy is optimizing.
 - `c` is a 1×`nb` row of block count weights, representing the cost coefficients for each block.
-Currently these are all set to 1 such that we simply optimize for the solution with the fewest blocks.
 When `c` and `x` are multiplied during optimization, scipy gets a number that is called the value of the objective function.
-In our case that's equal to the block count.
 - `A` and `b` control bounds. `A` is a many × `nb` matrix, and `b` is a many × 1 column.

 ### Bounds